Translations of this page:

 set bundle enable ipv6cp

-# Remote LAN subnet
+# Remote LAN subnet: Learned by routing protocol

-set iface route 2001:db8:45::/64
+#set iface route 2001:db8:45::/64

 # Enable Microsoft Point-to-Point encryption (MPPE)